In This Hub:

 While it is important to know how to keep your head when you go to the ground, let's start by saying that if groundfighting was all that effective, armies would lie down when they fought.
 As a matter of fact, they wouldn't carry weapons, instead they'd use submission holds and mounting positions to defeat the other army's soldiers.

-1) In a one-on-one confrontation
+1. In a one-on-one confrontation

-2) In an open, but limited, space
+2. In an open, but limited, space

-3) On padded, clear surfaces
+3. On padded, clear surfaces

-4) Without weapons
+4. Without weapons

-5) With rules
+5. With rules

-6) When people aren't trying to kill each other
+6. When people aren't trying to kill each other

-In otherwords, in a sporting event.
+In other words, in a sporting event.

 We can also say that it works under *very* limited conditions in a so-called 'real' fight.
 But it has to be a very specific kind of confrontation.
-In fact, it could be termed "a friendly" fight.
-But you can't rely on an altercation being of this self-limiting, non-destructive type.
+In fact, the term 'submission fighting' IS a perfect choice of words.
+Grappling is GREAT for when your goals in a conflict are

 So let's look at the elements, or more specifically the issues that *will* undermine submission fighting's effectiveness.